Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 When your dog is constipated, it’s natural to want to provide relief as quickly as possible.
 Fortunately, there are several strategies you can use to help your dog have a bowel movement.
 Here are some effective methods for getting your constipated dog to poop quickly:

-Increase Fiber Intake
+Increase Fibre Intake

 • Pumpkin: Canned pumpkin is a popular home remedy for dog constipation.
-It’s high in fiber and moisture, which can help soften the stool and promote regular bowel movements.
+It’s high in fibre and moisture, which can help soften the stool and promote regular bowel movements.
 Add a tablespoon or two of pure pumpkin (not pumpkin pie filling) to your dog’s food.

 Hydration is Key